dennisjosesilva/ferguson-patch-visualiser/README.md

 </p>

-Ferguson patch visualiser based on the traditional gradient mesh described in [(Barendrecht, 2008)](#1)  but considering only geometric information.
+Ferguson patch visualiser based on the traditional gradient mesh described in [(Barendrecht, 2008)](#1)  but considering only geometric information and fixed <i>twist vector</i> in (0,0).
 This app creates a Ferguson patch bounded by 4 Hermite curves which can be changed by moving its control points (position and tangents).
 You can also hide or show these control points and interpolate a point within this curve parameterised by values of (u,v).